back to latest articles

 This approach could apply to any company in any industry.
 You can get the same recognition, reputation, and demand in your industry as Apple if you use a similar approach every day to your services and customers.
 Even a tiny cafe can become the best and most sought-after service provider in the city─like the Hong Kong Soya Sauce Chicken Rice and Noodle by Chan Hon Meng, which received a Michelin star in Singapore.
 Travelers from all over the world wait in line for the exceptional experience provided by this food stall.

-Apple's success is rooted in design─a design that helped deliver such a fantastic user experience that customers became fans of the company, and Apple's philosophy became their "religion."
-Consider how you can ensure such a design breakthrough in your company.
+Apple's success is rooted in uncompromising design strategy─a design that helped deliver such a fantastic user experience that customers became fans of the company, and Apple's philosophy became their "religion."
+Consider how you can ensure such a design strategy breakthrough in your company.
 It will take a lot of energy and time, of course, but it's easier than it sounds.

-Primarily, it should be understood that design is not just about attractive packaging, even though Apple, more than anyone, pays attention to packaging.
-Design is a way of thinking and solving problems using a scientific approach to find new ideas─ideas that are later executed with such an impressive quality of service, products, and experience design that customers fall in love with the company.
+Primarily, it should be understood that financial product design is not just about the attractive interface or "packaging", even though Apple, more than anyone, pays attention to packaging.
+Design is a way of thinking and solving problems using a scientific approach to find new ideas─ideas that are later executed with such an uncompromising quality of service, products, and experience design that customers fall in love with the company.

 1_G_2Tch8QFKDEDgLyhpl9iA.jpg